All costs for the week, including the cost of travel, accommodation and food is covered by the Sutton Trust and our partner universities.

 Yes, we accept alternative qualifications, such as BTECs, for entry to the programme and welcome your application.
 There is space in the application form to detail and explain any alternative qualifications.

-Yes.
+No. You are technically not a first generation student if your parent attended university internationally.
 There is a section on the application form where you can list the country, type course/qualification obtained and their age at the point of graduation.
-If your parent attended university internationally, whether or not they have yet completed their degree, you are technically not a first generation student, so please tick ‘No’ when asked.

 We use a combination of POLAR3, IMD and ACORN statistics to determine whether a neighbourhood has a low rate of progression to higher education and/or a high level of socio-economic deprivation.